Raleigh Durham Wrongful Termination Lawyers

 North Carolina is an at-will employment state.
 Employees are generally considered to be “at will” employees, which means that an employer may terminate an employee at any time, for any lawful reason or for no reason at all, except in limited circumstances.
 North Carolina courts have ruled that employers cannot terminate an employee in violation of an established public policy of the state.

 At Glenn, Mills, Fisher & Mahoney, P.A., we have been helping wrongfully discharged employees receive the justice they deserve for over thirty years.
 If you feel you have been terminated illegally, please Contact Us immediately to protect your legal rights.
 The attorneys at GMFM will aggressively protect your rights.
-For a free consultation, call us at (919) 683-2135.
+For a consultation, call us at (919) 683-2135.

 Wrongful Discharge Law